garlab/kifu-android/README.md

 - display cross in another color when move is valid
 - handle square/circle/triangle etc
+- Stones fade out on capture, fadein on review

 ## Model

 - Move endOfGame, winner and score in GameInfo
+- Don't compute territories when match is given up

 ## Custom ruleSet